 The first step of the logo design process is getting to know your business.
-When I first meet with you, I will have a lot of questions.
-These questions are designed to not only figure out your style preferences but also to get to the heart of what your company is about.
-This is what I call the client discovery phase.
-It is a very important step and will help inform my Creative Brief.
-This creative brief covers every aspect of the design process, from research to concept creation and on to producing your final artwork.
+After our initial phone conversation and when I first meet with you, I will have a lot of questions.
+I will email you a detailed questionnaire to fill out.
+If you have any problems filling this out we can sit down and discuss it together.
+The questions I have compiled are designed to not only figure out your style preferences but also to get to the heart of what your company is all about.
+This is what we call the client discovery phase.
+It is a very important step and will help inform the Creative Brief.
+This creative brief will cover every aspect of my design process, from research to concept creation and on to producing your final artwork.

 The Creative Brief